Hard water: Permanent hardness

 The reaction can go in either direction.
 Rain containing dissolved carbon dioxide can react with calcium carbonate and carry calcium ions away with it.
-The calcium carbonate may be re-deposited as calcite as the carbon dioxide is lost to atmosphere, sometimes forming stalactites and stalagmites.
+The calcium carbonate may be re-deposited as calcite as the carbon dioxide is lost to the atmosphere, sometimes forming stalactites and stalagmites.

 Calcium and magnesium ions can sometimes be removed by water softeners.

 Permanent hardness (mineral content) is generally difficult to remove by boiling.
 If this occurs, it is usually caused by the presence of calcium sulfate/calcium chloride and/or magnesium sulfate/magnesium chloride in the water, which do not precipitate out as the temperature increases.
-Ions causing permanent hardness of water can be removed using a water softener, or ion-exchange column.
+Ions causing the permanent hardness of water can be removed using a water softener, or ion-exchange column.

 Temporary hardness

 Temporary hardness is caused by the presence of dissolved bicarbonate minerals (calcium bicarbonate and magnesium bicarbonate).
-When dissolved, these type of minerals yield calcium and magnesium cations (Ca2+, Mg2+) and carbonate and bicarbonate anions (CO_{3}^{2−} and HCO_{3}^{−}).
+When dissolved, these types of minerals yield calcium and magnesium cations (Ca2+, Mg2+) and carbonate and bicarbonate anions (CO_{3}^{2−} and HCO_{3}^{−}).
 The presence of the metal cations makes the water hard.

-However, unlike the permanent hardness caused by sulfate and chloride compounds, this "temporary" hardness can be reduced either by boiling the water, or by the addition of lime (calcium hydroxide) through the process of lime softening.
+However, unlike the permanent hardness caused by sulfate and chloride compounds, this "temporary" hardness can be reduced either by boiling the water or by the addition of lime (calcium hydroxide) through the process of lime softening.
 Boiling promotes the formation of carbonate from the bicarbonate and precipitates calcium carbonate out of solution, leaving water that is softer upon cooling.